We may earn money or products from the companies mentioned in this post.

 Don’t Believe The “I don’t care” Attitude

-Teens may act like you are embarrassing to be with.
+Teens may act like you are embarrassed to be with.
 They may talk like they wish you weren’t there.
 You may get the eye-roll or the “leave” look when they’re with their friends.

 But the truth is, they do really want to know that you care and support them.